azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 **Question**:

 What would be the interpolation syntax to return the number of Web App locations in the array?
-(Search the [Terraform Docs](https://www.terraform.io/docs/index.html) area for an example.)
+(Find the interpolation page in the [Terraform Docs](https://www.terraform.io/docs/index.html) area for an example.)

 **Answer**: